Joyce Yedlosky (She/Her)

 Brittany Humphreys is a project support coordinator at the coalition.
 She joined the staff in April of 2017.
 She has been a victim of domestic violence and brings that survivor voice into her work.
 Brittany handles the VOCA Emergency Requests for clients of advocates throughout the state in need of urgent assistance.
 She is also involved with the statewide collaborative work being done such as Interagency and state planning.
 Brittany is more than thrilled to be a part of such a strong network of individuals who educate, represent and support survivors of Domestic Violence.
 Brittany is also a movie fanatic and in her downtime, enjoys relaxing at home with her family, popcorn and a good flick.

-Stefani Keys, pronouns is a native of Lewisburg, WV, and has been actively involved in the movement to end violence and homelessness.
+Stefani Keys is a native of Lewisburg, WV, and has been actively involved in the movement to end violence and homelessness.
 She began her journey working at Family Refuge Center, a non-profit organization dedicated to ending domestic and sexual violence in her community, as a weekend shelter specialist.
 Throughout her four years there, she held the roles of Shelter Director and interim Executive Director, where she worked closely with the West Virginia Coalition to end Homelessness and the West Virginia Coalition Against Domestic Violence.
 Stefani holds a Bachelor’s Degree from West Virginia State University in Criminal Justice and a Master’s Degree in Forensic Psychology from Walden University.

 Stefani started working for the West Virginia Coalition Against Domestic Violence in December of 2019 as the Human Trafficking and Housing Coordinator, where she is responsible for the coordination of the statewide, interagency WV Human Trafficking Task Force and developing a comprehensive and coordinated program for enhancing the delivery of services through licensed domestic violence programs to victims of human trafficking.
 She also works collaboratively with organizations and agencies addressing homeless and housing services to build capacity for housing advocacy with survivors.
 Since 2015, Stefani has been an active member of the Advocacy of Color Network, an organization that seeks to empower victims and domestic violence advocates that identify as a person of color by enhancing the quality of culturally specific services provided by the statewide licensed domestic violence programs.